24 Feb What nobody tells you and admits about Funktion One

 So I then asked him why he didn’t demonstrate a 320kbps mp3 file converted in the best algorythm.
 His answer? “because we wouldn’t have heard the difference”… think about that answer for a moment… I mean, seriously?
 What was that supposed to mean?
 There are really only two things: Either he just said that his F1s were not able to transmit the difference or that he actually just unproved his own point by saying a well encoded HQ mp3 can not be distinguished from a CD.
 Either way it was embarassing.

-Furthermore Andrews seems to hate everything digital and DSP (digital signal processing).
-You need to know: modern, great PA speaker makers, have actually understood that there are physical limits to a speaker and they way multiple speakers are arranged.
+Furthermore Andrews for a long time came across as if he hated everything digital and DSP (digital signal processing).
+You need to know: modern, great PA speaker makers, have for a long time actually understood that there are physical limits to a speaker and they way multiple speakers are arranged.
 There are physical limits to a membrane, to an enclosure made of wood or any compound used today and they have started to use computers (DSPs) to correct that physical limitations before the sound even goes into the amplifiers.
 The results are remarkable.
-He thinks it’s crap.
-Because he doesn’t accept the limits of the physical world as other manufacturers do.
-It seems that Andrews has a very narrow minded and incomplete view of the digital world and has no idea how amazing the possibilities are today.
-He probably heard some crapy DSPs and MP3s 20 years ago when they still were crap and then he forgot that, you know, computer technology exploded and all.
-I do appreciate something good analogue, but I’m a proponent of “the best of the two worlds”.
+He thought it’s cheating.
+It seemed that Andrews had a very narrow minded and incomplete view of the digital world.
+But, as if to prove my point that Funktion One is obsolete, he teamed up with “the best audio engineers of the world” and and they created the VERO System, which is basically exactly what most others have been doing for almost two decades.
+By the way: They use the same Amplifiers as for example Kling & Freitag pros have been using for years.
+Which are digital.

-As a side note, there are however people hating DSP who make far better points than Andrews.
+As a side note, there are however people avoiding digital who make far better points than Andrews.